Sh4yy/cloudflare-email/README.md

 SPF is a DNS record that helps prevent email spoofing.
 You will need to add an SPF record to your domain to allow MailChannels to send emails on your behalf.

 1. Add a `TXT` record to your domain with the following values:

 		- Name: `@`
 		- Value: `v=spf1 a mx include:relay.mailchannels.net ~all`

+Note: If you're facing [Domain Lockdown error](https://support.mailchannels.com/hc/en-us/articles/16918954360845-Secure-your-domain-name-against-spoofing-with-Domain-Lockdown), follow the below steps:

+1. Create a `TXT` record with the following values:

+		- Name: `_mailchannels`
+		- Value: `v=mc1 cfid=yourdomain.workers.dev` (the value of `cfid` will also be present in the error response)

 ## Setup DKIM